 Stroke play in golf requires the lowest number of strokes by an individual while match play should have lowest scores on the individual holes in a complete round.
 A shaft, grip, hosel, clubhead, and ferrule are parts of a golf club.
 The features of a fairway wood are a higher loft and a shallower face height.
 Beech or ash wood is what commonly makes the clubheads which later on turned into metal clubheads.
 Hollow steel, titanium or composite materials is what commonly makes the metal clubheads.

 Fairway woods is a great substitute when the driver does not cooperate well.
 It can adapt to course conditions and suits a long shot.
 You can adjust the loft on how you want to launch your ball, lower loft means a better option off the tee while adding loft can launch the ball higher and stop it quicker.
 Clubheads are smaller than driver and shafts are shorter.
 Drivers have large metal clubheads.
 Hybrids is a fairway wood and metal blend.

-Here are our list of 6 easiest fairway wood to hit in 2017.
+Here are our list of 6easiest fairway woods to hit in 2017.